Click Below to Skip Ahead

 But don’t think that Kinkalows are shadow cats.
 They are pretty independent, and they’re good matches for owners who have a moderate work schedule.
 However, you’ll need several stimulating toys to keep them occupied during those alone hours.

-Kinkalows are fierce, agile, and incredibly prey-motivated, making them excellent hunters.
-Providing surfaces to climb, scratch, and play will make all the difference—plus, it encourages healthy behaviors.
+Like other cats, Kinkalows are fierce and can be incredibly prey-motivated, making them excellent hunters.
+Providing surfaces to scratch, and play will make all the difference—plus, it encourages healthy behaviors.
+However when it comes to climbing, the instinct is there but due to their long bodies and short legs, jumping off high surfaces might put them at a higher risk of spine injury.

 The Kinkalow is incredibly outgoing, greeting strange faces with no issues.
 They would much rather explore new experiences and people than run from them.